naufalhajid/idx-fundamental-analysis/README.md

 ## Testing

 Currently, the project does not include unit tests.
-However, testing can be done by running the `main.py` script and verifying the output in the Google Sheet.
+However, testing can be done by running the `main.py` script and verifying the output in the Google Sheet if argument `-o spreadsheet` is used.
+If argument `-o excel` is used, the output will be saved in the `./output` folder.

 ## Result